 - press “shift” + “L” key to unlock all locked regions

-- click the lock icon in the region list widget
+- click the lock button in the region list widget

-- click the lock icon in the region configuration dialog.
+- click the lock button in the region configuration dialog

 To delete a region